hoardexchange/cacherz/readme.md

 * Works with all modern versions of Solidity
 * Works with all ethereum networks.
 * Json on output side
-* Compres data by default
+* Compress data by default
 * Support prefixes

 ## Requirements and setup.